You Lost Me: Live performances and promotion

-During the Late Show with David Letterman aired on June 10, 2010, the singer performed "You Lost Me" with "1950's-inspired hair", red lipstick, "diamante leggings" and a white "glitter style cut-out blouse" with "red sparkly stilettos".
+During the Late Show with David Letterman aired on June 10, 2010, the singer performed "You Lost Me" with "1950s-inspired hair", red lipstick, "diamante leggings" and a white "glitter style cut-out blouse" with "red sparkly stilettos".
 A day later, she appeared on The Early Show to promote her then-upcoming album Bionic, performing "Not Myself Tonight", "Fighter", "You Lost Me", and a medley of "Genie in a Bottle" and "What a Girl Wants".
 Aguilera performed the song again as part of her performance on VH1 Storytellers, aired on June 13, 2010.
+The song has been used in the episode of HBO's comedy-drama series Entourage, titled "Louse Yourself".
+It features a cameo from Aguilera who performs "You Lost Me" at Ari Gold's (Jeremy Piven) party.
+The episode originally aired on September 12, 2010.
+Aguilera also included the song on her setlist at a Halloween concert in San Diego in October 2010.